BERLIN (Reuters) - Talks on forming a German coalition government were strained on Monday by an unlikely development: an EU vote on a weed-killer.

 Chancellor Angela Merkel is expected to launch exploratory talks this week with the Social Democrats (SPD) on renewing their “grand coalition” after she failed to form a three-way alliance with the pro-business Free Democrats and the Greens.

-But the centre-left SPD, which controls the Environment Ministry as junior partners of Merkel’s conservatives in the caretaker government, was enraged to learn that Germany voted in favour on Monday of using glyphosate for the next five years.
+But the center-left SPD, which controls the Environment Ministry as junior partners of Merkel’s conservatives in the caretaker government, was enraged to learn that Germany voted in favor on Monday of using glyphosate for the next five years.

 Germany backed the European Commission proposal to extend the use of the weed-killer after abstaining in previous meetings, defeating ally France in a very tight vote.
 The SPD party opposes the extension.

 SPD parliamentary leader Andrea Nahles blamed the Christian Social Union (CSU), the Bavaria-based sister party of Merkel’s Christian Democrats, who control the Agriculture Ministry.

 She suggested that CSU Agriculture Minister Christian Schmidt had made the decision unilaterally, which shows that Merkel had no control over her arch-conservative Bavarian allies.

 A source at the chancellery told Reuters that Schmidt had taken the decision alone.
 Usually the Agriculture and Environment Ministries agreed on a joint position before EU votes on banning substances.